 In 2019, the AHRC produced a booklet, The Power of Languages, that described some of the research being undertaken by the OWRI projects, and highlighting the many transformative dimensions of language learning and linguistic diversity.

 In May 2020, the Creative Multilingualism project published Creative Multilingualism: A Manifesto, available as a free e-book, that details the findings of the 7 research strands of the project and makes a powerful case that multilingualism and creativity are mutually enriching.
+The project also published a report detailing its five main impact areas–Professional Development, Creativity, Perceptions, Networks and Connections, and Motivation–and focusing on the creative dimension of languages:

 The Global Challenges Research Fund, overseen by UK Research and Innovation, offers many opportunities for imaginative cross-disciplinary researchers in Modern Languages.
 More information on AHRC’s Modern Languages activities can be found here.